-In 2018 Ferrovial implemented measures to reducir wood consumption achieving a reduction of 10.96% (48,131 m3 consume in 2018 divided by 54,059 in 2017) Wood is one of the materials that Ferrovial considers relevant. it's one of which takes into account for the calculation of Scope 3, therefore it carries out measures to reduce it consumption which would imply a reduction of emissions in our value chain
+In 2019 Ferrovial implemented measures to reduce wood consumption achieving a reduction of 34% ( 31861 m3 consume in 2019 divided by 48131 in 2018) Wood is one of the materials that Ferrovial considers relevant.
+This material is taken into account in the Scope 3 emissions calculation.
+Therefore, it carries out measures to reduce its consumption, thus implying a reduction of emissions in our value chain